UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![Lidar Connection](lidar_connection.png)

-10. Screw the LIDAR with **4xM3x8mm Cap Socket** screws from the SHELL zip bag.
+10. Screw the LIDAR with **4xM3x8mm Cap Socket** screws from zip bag.
 You can place two screws before moving the lidar into position for easier mounting.

     ![Lidar screw1](lidar_back_screws.jpg)